wanqizhu/pyfuck/README.md

 # Encoding Process

 To evaluate any python expression, we can turn it into a string and call `eval()`.
-Because we can decompose the string arbituarily (break up each character and rebuilding with `+`), our main idea is to use our small set of characters and map to an arbituary character, which then enables us to execute arbituarily complex python code.
+Because we can decompose the string arbitrarily (break up each character and rebuilding with `+`), our main idea is to use our small set of characters and map to an arbitrary character, which then enables us to execute arbitrarily complex python code.

 First, we notice that `+True` converts the boolean into the integer 1, and `+False` gives 0.
 This allows us to build up the integers: